aknjoroge/fictional-university-wp-theme/readme.md

 - ### Custom thumbnails size

 Added custom crop sizes for thumbnails or media uploaded, this works hand in hand with 'Manual Image Crop plugin by Tomasz Sita'

+- ### Dynamic page banner that can handle a callback function

+Defined a function thats used on pages and other post types to create a page banner that allows custom setting of the title, subtitle or background image.
+The function also accepts a callback function that can be used to provide dynamic content below the title